Guidelines for libraries, galleries, community organisations and places of religious worship

 The COVID Safety Supervisor must be able to provide evidence of/demonstrate their skills and knowledge, upon request by an authorised officer.

 Collection of contact details

-You must collect the contact details of persons attending your business.
+You must collect the contact details of persons attending your business using the Territory check in app.
+Only double vaccinated patrons can enter some business and proof of vaccination (Vaccine Pass) may be required on entry.
 Information required to be collected includes:

 - Contact number, email, address or other means of contact (Please note: Not all of these contact details need to be collected, one is enough.
 It is preferred that the phone number is collected, as this is the easiest method to contact somebody for the purpose of contact tracing.)